 Will: Precisely.
 Some companies sell essential oils that are not diluted in a carrier oil, and I personally don’t think that’s the most responsible way of delivering them because they are very strong compounds.
 And certain ones are fine to put on the skin like lavender, which is fine for most people.
 But certain ones like clove or peppermint can really irritate the skin if not diluted.
 So, we always have ours in organic grapeseed oil, so that they all have been tested and are safe to apply to the skin.
 You don’t have to worry about any adverse reactions or irritation from them.

 Jason: Nice.
 That’s great.
 And it probably wastes less too.
 If you spill a couple of drops isn’t really a big deal.
 You spill a little lavender oil, then it’s like 30 plants down the drain.

 Will: Precisely.
 You only need a minute amount of them for the application.
 So, all the formulas are actually tested in a holistic health college for efficacy and safety.
 And the amount that one really needs is much, much less than even an undiluted dropper.
 A couple of drops of peppermint undiluted you have gone overboard.
 You are fine but you don’t need that much.
 It’s much more efficient and sustainable.

 Jason: Awesome.
 It gives me a lot to think about and try.

 Will: Yeah, I always recommend.
 It’s a lot of fun.
 We’ll be releasing these blends not too far off.
-In the interim, just make sure it’s certified organic because there are people putting out synthetic essential oils or ones that are extracted with using harsh solvents.
+In the interim, just make sure it’s certified organic because there are people putting out synthetic essential oils or ones that are extracted using harsh solvents.
 If you get organic, you know you are good.
 You can play and blend your own and experiment with CBD researching different essential oils and what they are known to do and experience it firsthand the wondrous synergy between the two.

 Jason: Awesome!
 Your new product line do you have a name for it yet?